Keynote: Native Plants in the Garden: a Problem or Panacea? by Panayoti Kelaidis

 Breakout Session 4

-Deryn Davidson holds a B.S. in Horticulture from Colorado State University and a Master’s of Landscape Architecture from the University of Arizona.
+- Deryn Davidson holds a B.S. in Horticulture from Colorado State University and a Master’s of Landscape Architecture from the University of Arizona.
+While in Arizona she worked designing rainwater harvesting systems and educating the public on rainwater harvesting strategies.
 Her passion for native plants and pollinators grew during her time as a horticulturist at the Ladybird Johnson Wildflower Center in Austin, TX.
 Currently, Deryn is the CSU Horticulture Extension Agent for Boulder County, a position in which she is able to help educate the public about the importance of pollinators and their habitat, good design, and responsible horticulture practices.

 Panel: Propagating Interest in Natives